RenderKit/openvkl/doc/overview.md

 performance-optimized kernels, which include volume traversal and sampling functionality for a variety of volumetric data formats.
-The kernels are optimized for the latest Intel® processors with support for SSE, AVX, AVX2, and AVX-512 instructions.
+The kernels are optimized for the latest Intel® processors with support for SSE, AVX, AVX2, and AVX-512 instructions, and for ARM processors with support for NEON instructions.
 Open VKL is part of the [Intel® oneAPI Rendering Toolkit](https://software.intel.com/en-us/rendering-framework) and is released under the permissive [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).

 Open VKL provides a C API, and also supports applications written with the Intel® Implicit SPMD Program Compiler (Intel® ISPC) by also providing an ISPC interface to the core volume algorithms.
-This makes it possible to write a renderer in ISPC that automatically vectorizes and leverages SSE, AVX, AVX2, and AVX-512 instructions.
+This makes it possible to write a renderer in ISPC that automatically vectorizes and leverages SSE, AVX, AVX2, AVX-512, and NEON instructions.
 ISPC also supports runtime code selection, thus ISPC will select the best code path for your application.

 In addition to the volume kernels, Open VKL provides tutorials and example renderers to demonstrate how to best use the Open VKL API.